BakersDozenBagels/BiasedBalance/README.md

 This is a [Balatro](https://www.playbalatro.com/) mod that aims to rebalance the game.

 Ideas come from Serenos
-Coding was done by BakersDozenBagels
+Coding was done by BakersDozenBagels and Mills
+Art By Mills

 # Installation